amuta/projectz/task.md

 # Task

-Use Ruby on Rails to build a project conversation history.
+Use Ruby on Rails to build a project project history.
 A user should be able to:

 - leave a comment
 - change the status of the project

-The project conversation history should list comments and changes in status.
+The project project history should list comments and changes in status.

 Please don’t spend any more than 3 hours on this task.